medizininformatik-initiative/feasibility-backend/README.md

 This is irrelevant if _BROKER_CLIENT_DIRECT_ENABLED_ is set to false.

-#### Running the DIRECT path with local flare
+#### Running the DIRECT path with local FLARE

-In order to run the backend using the DIRECT broker path with flare, the _FLARE_WEBSERVICE_BASE_URL_ environment variable needs to be set to a running instance of a FLARE instance the backend is allowed to connect to.
+In order to run the backend using the DIRECT broker path with FLARE, the _FLARE_WEBSERVICE_BASE_URL_ environment variable needs to be set to a running instance of a FLARE instance the backend is allowed to connect to.